Fort Boyard (game show): Video games

 Fort Boyard: Le Défi is a PC CD-ROM game based on the television show and released in 1995.
 It provides the player the possibility to become a team member, playing the well known game in the Fort.
 The game was created by Microids, France Televisions and R&P Electronic Media.
 The game was available in French and Dutch.

 Fort Boyard: La Legende is an action adventure game, based in and around La Rochelle and on Fort Boyard.
 It was released in 1996 by Expand Images, Microïds, France Télévisions, and R&P Electronic Media.
 It was only released in the original French version (as a tie-in to the game show) and the later Dutch-spoken versions.
 The lack of an English version made this game highly obscure: it does not have a MobyGames entry.
 The hero of this game has no name; he is going to look for a treasure that was hidden by Napoleon at Fort Boyard.
 For this he needs to look around for clues, and get people to help, in and around La Rochelle.

+30th anniversary coin

+As part of the 30th anniversary, Monnaie du Paris, a French coin maker had collaborated with the French game show to create a run of the “30 Ans” commemorative coins based on the actual Boyard coins used in the show, with the front having the words “Fort Boyard” on the outside, with an image of the fort in the centre and a fish under it, while on the back it features the tiger head with the term “30 Ans” (30 Years) over the head with the emblem of Monnaie du Paris underneath.